Tim-B/grunt-aws-lambda/README.md

 Default value: `null`

 If you wish to use a specific AWS credentials profile you can specify it here, otherwise it will use the environment default.
+You can also specify it with the environment variable `AWS_PROFILE`

+##### options.accessKeyId
+Type: `String`
+Default value: `null`

+If you wish to use hardcoded AWS credentials you should specify the Access Key ID here

+##### options.secretAccessKey
+Type: `String`
+Default value: `null`

+If you wish to use hardcoded AWS credentials you should specify the Secret Access Key here

+##### options.credentialsJSON
+Type: `String`
+Default value: `null`

+If you wish to use hardcoded AWS credentials saved in a JSON file, put the path to the JSON here.
+The JSON must conform to the [AWS format](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Disk).

 ##### options.region
 Type: `String`